spacetelescope/jwst/docs/jwst/extract_2d/main.rst

 ``--source_ids``
   source_ids [comma-separated list of integers] of specific slit regions to extract.
-The default value None will cause all known slits for the instrument to be extracted.
+The default value of None will cause all known slits for the instrument to be extracted.

 ``slit_names`` and ``source_ids`` can be used at the same time, duplicates will be filtered out.